Cut to the Chase And 99 Other Rules to Liberate Yourself and Gain Back the Gift of Time

 Book Critique of “Cut to the chase”:

-The book itself is good.
+Cut To The Chase itself is a good book.
 Full of pictures, humor, and even a little poetry.
 The author is clearly a football fan and uses sports for several of his images, which might put some readers off – and not others.
 The rules waver for the most part between good and excellent.

 - Short and concise